-Maynooth University has started construction work on the new academic building shortly.
-The initial phase of the new academic building, to open in late 2020, forms part of a wider plan to modernise and expand the Arts and Science buildings on the Maynooth University campus.
+Maynooth University started construction work on the new academic building in 2019.
+Despite Covid-19 delays to the project, the initial phase of the new academic building remains on target to be available for teaching late 2021.
+This project forms part of a wider plan to modernise and expand the Arts and Science buildings on the Maynooth University campus.
 The development is designed to deliver core teaching and learning infrastructure to accommodate curricular flexibility and innovation, growing student numbers, and to support the research base required to face fundamental societal challenges.

 New bus parking facilities for up to 16 buses and an additional 261 new car parking spaces will be located on North Campus, west of the university restaurant, the Phoenix.
 Additional plans are in place to prioritise pedestrian and cyclist movement with the design of new 'public realm' initiatives to strengthen the links between the south and north of the campus.